bjornekelund/DXLogICOMScripts/README.md

 press the main receiver's AF gain knob to temporarily mute it.

 **ICOM_Speedsynch** Synchronizes the radio's internal keyer with *DXLog.net's* speed setting.
 Acts silently in the background, needs no key mapping.
-Works also for SO2R.
-Since radio 1 and radio 2 are the same physical radio in SO2V, and the script event is only raised at speed changes, it unfortunately can not control the speed of radio 2 in SO2V.
-For this reason **ICOM_SO2V** instead performs the speed synchronization at focus changes.
+Works for all operating techniques.
+By using both the speed change and focus change events it works also for SO2V where the two logical radios are the same physical radio.

+**ICOM_Filter** Cycles through the three filter settings, one step per invokation.
+Works for all operating techniques.

 **ICOM_Bandpower** Per band output power control to avoid overdriving a PA.
 Typically not used for low power/barefoot operation.
 Edit the power level table